 FS8 Value environmental products The total ESG assets under management by State Street Global Advisors was \$179.43 billion as of December 31, 2018, with the detailed breakdown below.

 Products (in \$)

 Index Equity 143,662,522,303

 Active Quantitative Equity 11,929,108,331

 Smart Beta Equity 10,783,574,649

 Index Fixed Income 10,271,231,887

 Cash 1,620,330,540

 Active Fixed Income 584,244,423

 Multi Asset Class 450,597,978

-GRI Topic-s pecific Disclosures: Financi al Services Sector (FSS) Active Owner ship
+GRI Tonic al Services Sector (FSS) Active Owner shin

-FS10 Percentage and number of companies held in the institution's portfolio with which the reporting organization has interacted on environmental or social issues [I: SASB Material: Business Model and and Services] d Innovation: ESG Products
+FS10 Percentage and number of companies held in the institution's portfolio with which the reporting organization has interacted on environmental or social issues [I: SASB Material: Business Model and Innovation: ESG Products and Services]

-FS11 Percentage of assets subject to positive and [I: SASB Material: Business Model an Global Advisors Assets Screened - In
+FS11 Percentage of assets subject to positive and negative environmental or social screening [I: SASB Material: Business Model an Global Advisors Assets Screened - In

-negative environmental or social screening As our approach to ESG investing has evolved over the years, our data management and tracking have changed as well.
-As a result, we currently track exclusionary screening, integrated and thematic strategies, based on our clients' mandates.
+As our approach to ESG investing has data management and tracking have we currently track exclusionary scree strategies, based on our clients' man changed as well.
+As a result, ening, integrated and thematic

-Material To pic: Digitization and Innovat ion
+Material Topic: Digitization and Innovat ion

-treet material topic "Digitiza business processes througl tion and Innovation" refers to our efform ts to innovate and find ways to
+Street material topic "Digitiza our business processes through tion and Innovation" refers to our effort n digitization. ts to innovate and find ways to

-Disclosure on Management Approach 103-1 Explanation of the Material Topic and its Boundary State Street must innovate in order to stay relevant.
-Investing in innovation and digitization are paramount for excelling in business, and success in this area differentiates us from our competitors.
-This is relevant across the entire organization.
+Disclosure on Management Approach 103-1 paramount for excelling in al Topic and its Boundary e in order to stay relevant.
+Investing in innovation and digitization are business, and success in this area differentiates us from our ant across the entire organization.
 103-2 The Management Approach and its Component Efforts around digitization and innovation continue to be at the forefront of the financial services industry - and we strive to remain on that cutting edge with our own initiatives around those areas.
 In 2018, one major impact of our digitization and innovation efforts was the acquisition of Charles River Development.
 Once the CRD investment management front-office tools and solutions are fully integrated with our existing systems, we will be able to deliver a global interoperable front-to-back platform for asset managers and owners that is unique in the investment servicing industry.
-Our innovation process is focused on the needs of end users and on ways to automate labor-intensive processes.
-State Street Corporation's CEO, together with our Management Committee, set the framework that motivates all employees to be innovative.
-We believe, however, that innovation must happen across the organization, not just from the top down.
-In addition, involving people who have client interaction in the innovation process is particularly important.
-103-3 Evaluation of the Management Approach Our Global Strategy Team conducts quarterly reviews to evaluate the process and advancement of current innovation and digitization initiatives.
-Detailed inf Detailed information on this Non-GRI Topic Non-GRI Topic Metric on the material topic [I: SASB Material: Business Model and Innovation: Digitization and Innovation]
+Our innovation process is focused on the needs of end users and on ways to automat intensive processes.
+State Street Corporation's CEO, together with our Management set the framework that motivates all employees to be innovative.
+We believe, howeve innovation must happen across the organization, not just from the top down.
+In addit people who have client interaction in the innovation process is particularly important Street Corporation's CEO, together with our Management Committee, otivates all employees to be innovative.
+We believe, however, that cross the organization, not just from the top down.
+In addition, involving 103-3 Evaluation of the Management Approach Our Global Strategy Team conducts quarterly reviews to evaluate the process and advancement of current innovation and digitization initiatives.
+Detailed info ormation on this Non-GRI To opic Non-GRI Topic Metric on the material topic [I: SASB Material: Business Model and Innovation: Digitization and Innovation]